wdanilo/luna-rfcs/text/0000-new-syntax.md

 ### To be done
 - Discuss the look and feel of type constraints (`type (n : Nat) => Vector n a`)
 - Describe the "GADT" style

+# Unresolved Questions
+This section should address any unresolved questions you have with the RFC at the current time.
+Some examples include:

+- We definitely need further discussion on the situation with constructors and pattern matching.
+- We definitely need further discussion on nested types.
+- Some syntax can likely be cleaned up.